Maryland Route 170: Route description

 MD 170 begins at an intersection with MD 175 (Annapolis Road) in Odenton.
 The highway continues south as county-maintained Piney Orchard Parkway, which leads to the Odenton station on MARC's Penn Line and the Piney Orchard community.
 MD 170 heads north on Telegraph Road, which begins as a four-lane divided highway but reduces to a two-lane undivided road and passes through an industrial area.
 The state highway expands to a four-lane divided highway again shortly before its diamond interchange with MD 32 (Patuxent Freeway).
 MD 170 continues north as a two-lane road with a center left-turn lane that crosses Severn Run.
 The center turn lane ends as the highway approaches the center of Severn.
 There, the highway intersects MD 174, which heads west as Reece Road and east as Donaldson Avenue.
 MD 170 expands to a four-lane divided highway as it approaches its single-point urban interchange with MD 100 (Paul T. Pitcher Memorial Highway).
 The highway becomes a four-lane undivided road between MD 100 and its intersection with MD 176 (Dorsey Road) at Harmans.
 The long ramp from westbound MD 176 to northbound MD 100 is unsigned MD 170A.

 MD 170 continues north as Aviation Boulevard and joins the Airport Loop.
-The highway parallels the Amtrak's Northeast Corridor railroad line, which carries MARC's Penn Line, and the hiker-biker BWI Trail.
+The highway parallels Amtrak's Northeast Corridor railroad line, which carries MARC's Penn Line, and the hiker-biker BWI Trail.
 MD 170 meets the eastern end of Stoney Run Road, which heads east and immediately loops back west and crosses over the state highway and the railroad on its way to the BWI Car Rental Facility.
 The highway intersects the southern terminus of unsigned MD 995 (Amtrak Way), which leads to the BWI Rail Station serving Amtrak and MARC trains, as it gradually curves to the east.
 MD 170 crosses Kitten Branch immediately before its partial cloverleaf interchange with the eastern terminus of I-195 (Metropolitan Boulevard).
 The highway passes under the BWI Trail and expands to a divided highway before its intersection with Terminal Road and an at-grade intersection with MTA Maryland's Baltimore Light RailLink.
 Access to the rail line's BWI Business District station is via Elkridge Landing Road at the next intersection.
 MD 170 leaves the Airport Loop at its intersection with the northern terminus of MD 162 (Aviation Boulevard), where the highway turns north onto Camp Meade Road.